lingtalfi/video-ids-and-thumbnails/README.md

 The php functions I use to get the video ids and thumbnails from youtube, vimeo and dailymotion.

+The functions are in the [function.video.php]( https://github.com/lingtalfi/video-ids-and-thumbnails/blob/master/function.video.php ) file.
+Just copy paste the one you need.

+I also wrote some pre-tests to showcase the functions.
-Simply parse the [testvideo.php]( https://github.com/lingtalfi/video-ids-and-thumbnails/blob/master/testvideo.php ) file, everything is in there.
+Those pre-tests are in the [testvideo.php]( https://github.com/lingtalfi/video-ids-and-thumbnails/blob/master/testvideo.php ) file.